youngpark1516/cuda-image-processor/README.md

 # CUDA Image Processor

 A modular CUDA-based image processing toolkit implementing GPU-accelerated filters such as **grayscale**, **box blur**, and **Sobel**.
-Built with a clean multi-file structure for scalability and clarity.

 ---

 ## Overview

-This project demonstrates how to structure a modern CUDA C++ project, using separate source files for each image operation and a centralized Makefile for easy compilation.

 ### Implemented Features
 - **Grayscale conversion**